 This recipe for Chicken Satay with Peanut Dipping Sauce is bursting with authentic Thai flavor!
 Chicken (or tofu) is bathed in a fragrant marinade of coconut milk and Thai spices, then grilled to perfection and served with a flavorful satay dipping sauce.
+Video.
 Vegan-adaptable!

 We have been loving this Chicken Satay Recipe– so fresh, flavorful, and perfect for summer grilling!
 This can be served as an appetizer or a meal.

 Last night we made a vegan version with tofu and created a whole meal out of it, along with this Coconut Rice (see recipe notes) and our Asian Cucumber Salad, so delicious!